nagi1999a/obsidian-focus-plugin/README.md

 #### Focus Related Contents
 Focus on the element you clicked on and related content.

+### Enable List
+Focus on the list item (experimental, only works on the first level list)

+### Focus Sensitivity
+Focus only when the mouse is 'not' still for a while (larger means longer).

 ### Style Settings
 With the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin installed and enabled, you can further customize some visual properties under `Settings > Style Settings > Focus and Highlight`.